 - Specialist resources we have

 We have low sinks for easy access for the children and child friendly toilets.
-We currently don't have any children with severe additional needs.
+We have a sensory/quiet room with sensory lights, black out blinds and sensory objects for children to explore.

 - How we include all children in activities, such as trips